The Trolley Survey Results

-Meetings are held the 4th Wednesday of each month in the conference room of the Hyatt on 53rd and Harper.
+The full report will be discussed at the next meeting of the SSA, held on Sept.
+24, 7:00, in the conference room of the Hyatt on 53rd and Harper.
 The meetings are open to the public, and there is a period at the end where guests are invited to speak up and raise questions or concerns.
-(Remember the SSA can only spend money within the boundaries of the district.)
+(Remember the SSA can only spend money within the boundaries of the district.
+And yes, we want to figure out ways to expand this trolley to include the entire neighborhood.)

 2014-15 Commissioners of the SSA